Page Contents

 Downhill Biking

-There’s a key word here, downhill!
-On this trip the bus takes you uphill, and you cycle back down, so that’s the first bonus.
+There’s one key word here: downhill!
+On this trip, the bus takes you uphill, and then you get to enjoy the ride back down on your bike—so that’s the first win.

-The second is that is goes via the Dalsnibba viewpoint, which is one of those epic Norway viewpoints you’ve seen on Instagram, you know the kind, a moody looking, perhaps pensive guy or girl in an orange jacket.
+The second bonus is that the route goes through the Dalsnibba viewpoint, one of those jaw-dropping Norway spots you’ve probably seen all over Instagram.
+You know, the ones with a moody person in an orange jacket, staring off into the distance.

 High Speed RIB Boat